How much is your case worth?Get a free case evaluation

-Whenever there’s a traffic accident between a pedestrian and a vehicle, the pedestrian will almost always end up getting the worst of it.
-So, partly because of the laws of physics, it’s easy to think that the driver of the vehicle is always at fault for the accident.
-But this isn’t always the case, especially if the pedestrian was jaywalking or violating some other traffic rule.
+Whenever there’s a traffic accident between a pedestrian and a vehicle, the pedestrian will almost always be the one that is most at risk of serious injury or death.
+Because of this, it’s common to assume that the driver of the vehicle is always at fault for the accident, but this isn’t always the case – especially if the pedestrian was jaywalking or violating some other traffic rule.

 Everyone must follow the rules of the road.
 Both pedestrians and motorists have to exercise due care and caution while on the road.
 Under the California Vehicle Code section 21950, drivers are to yield the right-of-way to pedestrians crossing on a marked crosswalk or within an unmarked crosswalk at an intersection.
 A driver approaching a pedestrian on a marked or unmarked crosswalk is expected to reduce speed and take other actions necessary to safeguard the pedestrian.

-At the same time, pedestrians must also obey traffic signals and signage where applicable, just like drivers.
+Like drivers or cyclists, pedestrians must also obey traffic signals and signage where applicable.
 It’s against the law for a pedestrian to jaywalk or walk on areas of a highway or road where pedestrian traffic is not permitted.
 A pedestrian also owes a duty of care not to leave a curb or other safe zone and walk into the path of oncoming vehicles that are so close they would constitute an immediate danger.

 Under this rule, the plaintiff’s level of fault determines the total amount he or she can ultimately recover from other at-fault parties.
 California has a comparative negligence law that determines damages in proportion to one’s fault.
 This means that a claimant who is 50% at fault for an accident will have damages recoverable lessened by 50%, a claimant who is 20% liable for an accident can recover damages but they will be lessened by 20% and so on.